Tuesday, October 29, 2019

 |When should I use disposable electrodes versus reusable electrodes?
 How does lead length affect my physiology data?
 Where exactly does this electrode go?
 How do I manage the cables?|

 BIOPAC has built up three decades of expertise in how best to collect physiology data and we are sharing our secrets.
-Join Frazer Findlay, CEO of BIOPAC, on October 29, 2019 for a revealing online presentation and live demo to learn the best ways you can set up your participant.
+Join Frazer Findlay, CEO of BIOPAC, for a revealing online presentation and live demo to learn the best ways you can set up your participant.

 What you will learn:

 We’re turning on the web cam and showing you LIVE how to best position your equipment for optimal data collection.